Hillingdon Borough F.C.: Historic club

 in debt.
 Despite their financial difficulties Yiewsley were able to finish runners-up in the Great Western Suburban League in the 1924–25 season.
-However Yiewsley ended the 1925–26 season with total receipts of only £325.
+In the 1925–26 season Yiewsley finished third in the league but they ended the season with total receipts of only £325.
 In the 1926–27 season Yiewsley were admitted into the Spartan League Division II but by the November were in financial difficulties and withdrew from the league.

 After the 1926 collapse Yiewsley returned to junior football, joining the Uxbridge and District League Division III in the 1927–28 season as Yiewsley Juniors.
 In the next season 1928–29 they finished as Division I champions.
-In the 1929–30 season Yiewsley Juniors played in both the Uxbridge and District Division I and the Great Western Suburban League.
-In the 1930–31 season Yiewsley changed their name to Yiewsley and West Drayton F.C. in honour of the recently created Yiewsley and West Drayton Urban District, finishing as runners-up in the Uxbridge and District League Division I. In the next season 1931–32 they won the Uxbridge and District Premier League and Premier Cup.
+In the 1929–30 season, Yiewsley Juniors played in the Great Western Suburban League with reserve teams playing in the Uxbridge and District League Divisions I and III.

-Yiewsley (and West Drayton) returned to Star Meadow, Trout Lane, at the start of the 1933–34 season after a six-season absence playing home games on local recreational fields.
-They had joined the South-West Middlesex League Intermediate Division B and played their first home game of the season against N.P.L. on 21 October 1933, winning 7–1.
-Yiewsley and West Drayton finished the 1933–34 season as league champions and winners of the Intermediate Cup.